Priw8/merlin/README.md

 - `@etOnAuto(int etId, int interval, int n)` - makes the bullet manager `etId` shoot bullets every `interval` frames, and repeat it `n` times.
 Made with stage design in mind, for boss patterns you should make more complex stuff obviously.
 - separate subs for every bullet transform type, so you can do `@etExWait(etId, channel, time)` instead of `etEx(etId, channel, EX_WAIT time, NEG, NEGF, NEGF)`
 - `@effCharge(int pnt, int speed)` that allows easily creating more customizable boss appear effects than the ones in default.ecl.
 There are versions for different colors, like `effChargeGreen`.
-- and some other small things, check `thxx/merlin/ecl/` and `thxx/merlin/inline/` for details (documentation will be crreated at some point).
+- and some other small things, check the library code for details (documentation will be created at some point).

 There are comments in the code, so you can refer to them.